 About Maggie Oman Shannon

-The Rev. Maggie Oman Shannon, M.A., is an ordained Unity minister, spiritual director, workshop and retreat facilitator, and author of seven books:
+The Rev. Maggie Oman Shannon, M.A., is an ordained Unity minister, spiritual director, workshop and retreat facilitator, artist and author of eight books:

 - Prayers for Healing: 365 Blessings, Poems, & Meditations from Around the World (Conari Press, 1997);